FTAI Q1 2026 Earnings Call Summary | Stock Taper

 3. Forward Guidance and Outlook

-- Adjusted Free Cash Flow Expectation: Approximately $915 million for 2026.
+• Free Cash Flow Expectation: Approximately $915 million for 2026, with a focus on reinvesting in high-return growth initiatives.

-- Geopolitical Risks: The ongoing conflict in the Middle East poses potential challenges, although FTAI's exposure is limited (less than 3% of the fleet).
+• Geopolitical Risks: The ongoing conflict in the Middle East poses potential challenges, though FTAI's exposure is limited.
+Elevated oil prices may impact customer liquidity.

 5. Notable Q&A Insights

-- Customer Engagement: Strong interest from airlines in FTAI's offerings, with many now considering FTAI as a solution for their entire fleet management.
+• Customer Engagement: Airlines are increasingly interested in FTAI's offerings, with many considering a shift to FTAI for their entire fleet maintenance.

-- M&A Activity: While no acquisitions were announced this quarter, the pipeline remains active, focusing on capacity expansion and vertical integration in repair and manufacturing.
+• M&A Activity: While no acquisitions were announced this quarter, management is actively pursuing opportunities to enhance capacity and vertical integration in the repair and manufacturing sectors.